 My nephew decided he needed a Boba Fett costume for an event.
 My sister managed to come up with the rest of the costume, but I made the helmet:

 The prototype was fabricated from card stock and sheet styrene, then I made a mold and painted up one of the castings.
-Sadly, it was a bit too small and I never took the time to get good photos of it.
+Sadly, I never took the time to get good photos of it.

 STAR WARS Republic Commando Helmet (2009-2011)